Earth & Beyond: Gameplay

 Earth and Beyond was played by controlling either a humanoid or spaceship avatar in the third-person.
-Each game server, or Universe, consisted of 12 main star systems.
+Each game server, or Galaxy, consisted of 12 main star systems.
 Each system contained multiple sectors.
 Warp gates were used to travel from sector to sector, and system to system.

 Players created a character by choosing one of the three races, and one of three professions: Warrior, Trader or Explorer.
-Characters gained three types of experience: Combat experience was gained through fighting and completing combat jobs (being incapacitated resulted in "EXP Debt" and the character would only receive half of the normal experience until the debt was repaid), Trade experience was gained from selling loot, by building items and by taking trade jobs, and Exploration experience was gained from visiting navigation points and exploration jobs.
+Characters gained three types of experience: Combat experience was gained through fighting and completing combat jobs (being incapacitated resulted in "EXP Debt" and the character would only receive half of the normal experience until the debt was repaid), Trade experience was gained from selling loot, by building items and by taking trade jobs, and Exploration experience was gained from visiting navigation points, mining asteroids and gas clouds, and exploration jobs.
 In general each system had a number of "nav points".
 Visiting a nav point for the first time gave a certain amount of exploration experience.
 After a nav point was visited, it appeared on the "radar" when the player was in the system.

 Player's ships were constructed from a reactor, shield and engine.
 Optionally, a ship could have weapons or other devices that may buff or debuff other ships.
 Ship equipment could be reverse-engineered, rebuilt and enhanced.
 Player-made items could have better stats than dropped or purchased items, depending on the skill of the builder.

 There were several varieties of boss spawns: Some were activated after a certain number of lower level monsters were killed, while others were time-based.
 For example, the Crystal Daeva, which produced valuable loot, had a spawn time of 72 hours.
 Nearly all bosses carried valuable and rare loot, which could be sold for significant amounts of cash on the in-game market.

 Some sectors had areas where "Invasions" were staged.
 Sectors like Aragoth Prime contained a heavily defended Red Dragon base that was surrounded by multiple layers of defense turrets, carriers, battle cruisers, and frigates.
 Invasions often involved a multitude of clans joined to attack the base and a huge battle would ensue.